cecton/blog/content/posts/rust-and-arduino-part3.md

     I personally thought that
     [using `const` instead of `static`](https://doc.rust-lang.org/1.20.0/book/first-edition/const-and-static.html#static)
-    would help with the allocations because `consts` are actually inlined so I would have expected that the allocation would be only at the place it is used and it would be freed when leaving the scope of the block but this is not how it works.
+    would help with the allocations because `consts` are actually inlined so I would have expected that the allocation would happen only at the place it is used and it would be freed when leaving the scope of the block but this is not how it works.

     On an x86 architecture the programs are actually loaded entirely into memory before being executed.
 Because the consts are part of the program, they are normally loaded into memory with the rest of the code.
 We say that x86 (and ARM) has "one address space".
 It means that the assembly code provides instructions to access only one address space.
 This address space is the memory (RAM).
 People sometimes call the single address space model "[Von Neumann architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture)"
     or "Princeton architecture" but this not 100% accurate, as they really refer to whether there are separate memories, not whether they have a